Energy Mediated by Interference of Particles (Parts I-IV): The Way to Unified Classical and Quantum Fields and Interactions: 7. The interference (interaction) of the unit-fields (particles) having the de Broglie generators and the Laplace or Helmholtz one-component ACs

-It should be also noted that in the case of the two electrically charged {\it{normal}} unit-fields (particles) having the spin numbers $s_1=s_2=\pm 1$ and charges $q_1=-q_2$, the unit-fields (particles) can annihilate.
+That also means the present model obeys the same (unified) g-factor $g=g_S=g_L=1$ for both the electron spin g-factor $g_S$ and the electron orbital g-factor $g_L$, which in in the traditional quantum field theory and SM have the different values $g_S=2$ and $g_L=1$.
+Notice, the g-factor $g=g_S=g_L=1$ corresponds to an electron placed into the absolute vacuum ("straight" empty space).
+In the case of the unit-field (electron) interacting (interfering) with the physical (non-absolute) vacuum associated with other spatially infinite or finite unit-fields, the value $g$ is slightly larger.
+The g-factor approaches the value corresponding to the anomalous magnetic moment of an electron in the traditional quantum electrodynamics.
+It should be also noted that in the case of the two electrically charged {\it{normal}} unit-fields (particles) having the spin numbers $s_1=s_2=\pm 1$ and charges $q_{01}=-q_{02}$, the unit-fields (particles) can annihilate.
 Indeed, the charged unit-fields are the solutions of the equations of motions of the present model for both the $A_{1s_n}$ and $-A_{1s_n}$ amplitudes.
 The {\it{Laplace-AC}} amplitude ${A_{1_ns_n}}$ can be an arbitrary constant [see, Eq. (\ref{eq317abc})].
 The two charged unit-fields with $s_1=s_2$ can satisfy the annihilation condition in the case ${A_{1s_1}} = - {A_{1s_2}}$.
 In Eqs. (\ref{eq426abc}) - (\ref{eq447abc}), the charged unit-field (particle) with the positive value of ${A_{1s_1}}$ could be considered as a {\it{normal}} unit-field (particle), while the charged unit-field (particle) with the negative value of ${A_{1m_2}}$ could be considered as an {\it{anti-unitfield}} ({\it{anti-particle}}).
 The annihilation of the two charged unit-fields with $s_1=s_2=0$ does not require adjustments of the unit-field spins.
 The easy annihilation of the charged unit-fields with $s_n=0$, if they really have been created under the cosmological Big Bang, could be considered as a physical mechanism of the absence of such unit-fields (particles) in the present Universe.
 It should be noted again that Eqs. (\ref{eq426abc}) - (\ref{eq447abc}) are valid in the particular case of the {\it{de Broglie generators}} $\tilde \psi_{01} (\mathbf{r},t)=a_0 e^{i({\mathbf{k}_{01}{\mathbf{r}}}-{\varepsilon}_{01} t )}$ (\ref{eq384abc}) and $\tilde \psi_{02} (\mathbf{r},t)=a_0 e^{i({\mathbf{k}_{02}{\mathbf{r}}}-{\varepsilon}_{02} t )}$ (\ref{eq385abc}) .
 If the unit-field generators are not the de Broglie plane-waves, then the pure electromagnetic interaction of the unit-fields (particles) are determined rather by Eqs. (\ref{eq364abc}) - (\ref{eq374abc}) than Eqs. (\ref{eq426abc}) - (\ref{eq443abc}).
 The above-present model may be easily reformulated for any hypothetical unit-field (particle) with the spherically symmetric {\it{regular}} {\it{Laplace-AC}} (\ref{eq316abc}) if such a kind of elementary particles exists somewhere in the Universe.
 In such a case, the unit-fields with the spherically symmetric {\it{regular}} {\it{Laplace-ACs}} (\ref{eq316abc}) should have the finite external dimensions.